NVIDIA/aistore/docs/etl.md

 transformer-md5-vspra-node2           1/1     Running   0          1m
 ```

-As expected, two more pods are up and running - one for each target.
+As expected, two more Pods are up and running - one for each target.

 > ETL containers will be run on the same node as the targets that started them.
 > In other words, each ETL container runs close to data and does not generate any extract-transform-load